 A: Classes last three hours and typically start between 6:00 and 7:00 p.m.
 The class will determine what start and end times best fit their needs.

 A: femex is a 501(c)(3) and currently runs on participant donations, which are tax deductible to the full extent of the law.
 The suggested donation is $75 on a sliding scale: all are welcome to participate in the class and to donate whatever they can, whenever they can.
 Half the donations stay with the class to be used for supplies, food, activities, or for whatever else the class decides.
 The other half goes back to the organization to support our programs.
 There is a $5 application fee; this will be waived for anyone who cannot afford it.

 Q: What if I have never taken a gender studies course?

 A: That's fine! femex is about learning from others’ personal experiences.
 No prior or academic knowledge is necessary, only a willingness to share your own experiences and listen and learn from others. femex values all levels of experience and non-experience with the topics we discuss.

 Q: What if I can't attend all of the classes?

 A: We know that people will miss classes due to work, travel, and illness.
-We ask that if you know you will be missing more than 2-3 classes during the 15-week course, you wait and apply for a different session.
+If you know you will be missing more than 2-3 classes during the 15-week course, we ask that you wait and apply for a different session.
 Because femex is all about sharing personal experiences, it is important that the class be able to get to know each other and build a safe space.